gitgoblin0426/ollama/docs/api.md

 ### JSON mode

-Enable JSON mode by setting the `format` parameter to `json`.
+Enable JSON mode by setting the `format` parameter to `json` and specifying the model should use JSON in the `prompt`.
 This will structure the response as valid JSON.
 See the JSON mode [example](#request-json-mode) below.

-> Note: it's important to instruct the model to use JSON in the `prompt`.
-Otherwise, the model may generate large amounts whitespace.

 ### Examples